 - Remove the ham hock and bay leaf.

-Navy Bean Soup with Ham is one of my favorites, it's the BEST comfort food!
-It's easy to make as well and leftovers are even better on day two.
+Tomato Bisque Soup Recipe - it's the BEST comfort food!
+It's easy to make as well and leftovers are even better on day two!

 If you don't have all day to make soup, then be sure to try this recipe for Bean with Bacon Soup - all the flavor in less than half the time!

 15 Bean Soup is another lovely meal, filled with ham, vegetables and rich savory flavor!

 Brown Bean Soup Recipe

 - 1 lb dried brown or pinto beans

 - 1 yellow onion chopped